 The Experience

-The Kabuki group pioneered Japanese-Spanish fusion in Madrid when it opened in 2000, and Kabuki Wellington, installed in the Hotel Wellington on Calle Velázquez, represents the concept at its most refined.
+The Kabuki group pioneered Japanese-Spanish fusion in Madrid when it opened in 2000, and Ricardo Sanz Wellington, installed in the Hotel Wellington on Calle Velázquez, represents the concept at its most refined.
+The room was renamed Ricardo Sanz Wellington after its founding chef, and it remains the same Michelin-starred kitchen — one Michelin star since 2009.
 Chef Ricardo Sanz has spent over two decades developing a cuisine that treats Japanese technique and Spanish ingredients as naturally complementary traditions that were waiting to find each other.

 The evidence is in the food.
-Bluefin tuna from the Almadraba — the traditional Andalusian tuna trap — is treated with the reverence a Japanese chef reserves for the highest-grade otoro.
+The carabinero usuzukuri, dressed with a sauce made from the prawn's own coral, and the "huevos rotos" — eggs with fingers of Canary Island potato and Almadraba bluefin tuna — are the signature orders.
+Bluefin tuna from the Almadraba, the traditional Andalusian tuna trap, is treated with the reverence a Japanese chef reserves for the highest-grade otoro.
 Ibérico pork appears in a dish that uses Japanese fermentation to bring forward flavours that Western preparations leave dormant.
 A dashi made from jamón ibérico forms the foundation of a broth that defies simple cultural categorisation.

 The omakase counter — twelve seats facing an open kitchen — is one of Madrid's most coveted dining experiences.
 The format demands engagement: the meal is a conversation, not a transaction.
 Explore all Madrid restaurants and our solo dining guide.